taleinat/python-data-classes-talk/presentation.md

 - I highly recommend using dataclasses if you can, attrs otherwise.
 - "Explicit is better than implicit"
 - Easy → Actually used

 ---

+## Example recommended use cases

+- Configuration
+- Functions with common or similar signatures
+    - E.g. call chains
+- Components and module boundaries
+    - Part of the contract / interface

+---